Omicslab-Zhang/spatialAPA/README.md

 </div>

 ## Usage of the spatialAPA pipeline
 The [spaceranger](https://www.10xgenomics.com/cn/support/software/space-ranger/latest) and [SCAPE](https://github.com/LuChenLab/SCAPE) tool should be pre-installed before using this pipeline.
 Other dependancy of environment for running pipeline of spatialAPAdb are list in environment.yml file.
+In this case, we downloaded two samples from GSE144239(GSM4565823,GSM4565824) and their attachment image file from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE144239).
 ```
 git clone https://github.com/Omicslab-Zhang/spatialAPA.git